joeuong/Quest_Survey/README.md

             - It will have the _Topic_ as well which will need to be compared to the CS version

 ### Campus Solutions Data (WH)
-- Pull all Quest 1 courses along with Class Nbrs
+- Pull all Quest 1 courses along with Class Nbrs (included SQL)
-    - Watch out for Honors and UFO sections in this step
+- Match each course & class nbr with a _Course Offering ID 18_
+    - Some from CS will not have a _Course Offering ID 18_

 ## Run the script
 - Place files into the `source_files` directory